-- 3. 9 additional upper division semester hours of Anthropology electives (excluding ANT 4911-3 Independent Study) chosen in consultation with the student's advisor.
-The following courses may be used to satisfy all or part of this requirement.

-- ENG 3343 Introduction to English Linguistics

-- GRG 3213 Cultural Geography

-- HIS 3113 The American Indian

-- LNG 3813 Introduction to Linguistics
+LNG 3813 Introduction to Linguistics

-- PHI 3033 Philosophy of Science
+PHI 3033 Philosophy of Science

-- PSY 3053 Cross-Cultural Psychology
+PSY Cross-Cultural Psychology

-- SSC 3103 Major Theories of the Social Sciences
+SSC Major Theories of the Social Sciences

-- STA 1053 Introduction to Statistics

-- B. 6 semester hours of courses in the social sciences outside the major chosen with the consent of the advisor.

-- C. 9 upper-division semester hours of work from another discipline which supports the study of anthropology.
-The Support Area must form a cohesive program of study and must be chosen in consultation with the student's advisor after the completion of 12 semester hours of Anthropology.
-A statement of intent and the list of courses to be taken in the Support Area must be filed with the Undergraduate Advisor of Record.

-- D. 33 semester hours of electives.
+- B. 6 semester hours of courses in the social sciences outside the major chosen with the consent of the advisor. - C. 9 upper-division semester hours of work from another discipline which supports the study of anthropology, The Support Area must form a cohesive program of study and must be chosen in consultation with the student's advisor after the completion of 12 semester hours of Anthropology.
+A statement of intent and the list of courses to be taken in the Support Area must be filed with the Undergraduate Advisor of Record. - D. 33 semester hours of electives.